fabrigeas/CCEAP/documentation.md

 - How does CCEAP function?

 	The CCEAP is a command line tool that runs on both windows and Linux.

+	- Windows
+		- open a command line tool cmd
+		- navigate to the folder where the cceap tools are stored i.e cd /path/to/CCEP/Folder
+		- start Server.exe -P 1234
+		- start client.exe -P 1234 -D 127.0.0.1

+	- Unix
+		- open shell (Termnal)
+		- with the terminal, navigate to folder where CCEAP program is stored
+		- start server ./server -P 1234
+		- start client ./client -p 1234 -D 127.0.0.1

+	- in the example above, -D is the Port number, which must be the same for clien and server, -D is the ip address of the computer where the server is running, if you are running the client and server on different computers, you need to replace the 127.0.0.1 with the actua address of the computer where the server is running.

+	- Visit the CCEAP website for more detailes about the parameters and explanations[User CCEAP command Line tool](https://github.com/cdpxe/CCEAP)

 	[User CCEAP command Line tool](https://github.com/cdpxe/CCEAP)

 - Limitations of the CCEAP Tool